kasper-piskorski/docs/pages/documentation/4-migration/CSV-migration.md

 ## CSV Migration Basics

 CSV Migration makes heavy use of the Graql templating language.
-You should have a solid foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html).
+You should have a solid foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more.

 #### What about the ontology?

 YOU must write the ontology!

 There are limitations on the CSV format that prevent it from expressing the semantics of the data.
-If we were to automatically migrate the ontology, your data would remain as unhelpful as in CSV, and we want our users to have the full benefit of a knowledge graph.
+If we were to automatically migrate the ontology, your data would remain as unhelpful as it is in CSV, and we want our users to have the full benefit of a knowledge graph.

 Once you have written an ontology for your domain, you will template Graql statements that instruct the migrator how your data can be mapped to your ontology.